-Think a minute . . . besides firefighting and emergency rescue, are there any other professions where workers have absolutely no idea what they’ll be doing that day, what to expect next, or whether they’ll even come through their shift unscathed?
-Even military personnel usually have some idea of their basic mission.
-But unless a firefighter or rescuer has a crystal ball, they don’t have a clue what they’ll face next.
-When called to action though, they’d better be ready for anything.
+Think a minute . . .
+Besides firefighting and emergency rescue, are there any other professions where workers have absolutely no idea what they’ll be doing that day, what to expect next, or whether they’ll even come through their shift unscathed?
+Even military personnel usually have some idea of their primary mission.
+But unless a firefighter has a crystal ball, they don’t have a clue what they’ll face next.
+When called to action, though, they’d better be ready for anything.

 For these heroes, the first step in helping others is to make sure their own safety is secure.
 This means wearing specialized eye protection and hearing protection, because no matter what the situation, these workers are in constant danger of severe eye injury, as well as irreversible hearing damage.

 The Case for Eye Protection

 Firefighters need to protect their eyes from intense heat; ash and debris whipped up by wind gusts; high-pressure water spray and other dangerous fluids; as well as flying wood chips and refuse kicked back by chainsaws and other tools.
 The ESS Innerzone 2 Fire Fighting Goggles come highly recommended, as this Ohio firefighter can testify: